Blog Reviewer Manual

 - UnFoolish tone

-- Unclear language throughout (remember, you’re not a co-author; if it there is a language barrier, your job is not to translate)
+- Unclear language throughout (remember, you’re not a co-author; if there is a language barrier, your job is not to translate)

 - Appearing to rely on confidential inside information or making claims that the writer clearly cannot support with publicly available information